drscotthawley/NASH_time_align/README.md

 - evaluation / comparison of results
 - ...more?

+## Desired Skill-Sets
+- Anybody actually used Beat Detective much? ;-) I haven't in probably a decade
+- Usual ML skills: Python proficiency, ability to read instructions & train a model, evaluate a model
+- ...more?

 ## Questions For You
 - ^ See above questions in "Model Design Ideas" and "Partial To Do List".
 What do you think the answers should be?
 - How would you like to be involved?